braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "channel": (optional, string) Channel: only email for now, "time": (required, string) 10-digit UTC time of the state change event in seconds since the epoch, "timezone": (optional, string) IANA timezone of the user at the time of the event, "app_group_id": (required, string) BSON id of the app group this user belongs to, "app_id": (optional, string) id for the app on which the user action occurred, "campaign_id": (optional, string) BSON id of the Campaign if from a Campaign, "campaign_name": (optional, string) name of the campaign, "message_variation_id": (optional, string) id of the message variation if from a campaign, "canvas_id": (optional, string) BSON id of the Canvas if from a Canvas, "canvas_name": (optional, string) name of the Canvas, "canvas_variation_id": (optional, string) id of the Canvas variation the user is in if from a Canvas, "canvas_variation_name": (optional, string) name of the Canvas variation the user is in if from a Canvas,
+  "channel": (optional, string) Channel: only email for now, "time": (required, string) 10-digit UTC time of the state change event in seconds since the epoch, "timezone": (optional, string) IANA timezone of the user at the time of the event, "app_group_id": (required, string) Braze ID of the app group this user belongs to, "app_id": (optional, string) id for the app on which the user action occurred, "campaign_id": (optional, string) Braze ID of the Campaign if from a Campaign, "campaign_name": (optional, string) name of the campaign, "message_variation_id": (optional, string) id of the message variation if from a campaign, "canvas_id": (optional, string) Braze ID of the Canvas if from a Canvas, "canvas_name": (optional, string) name of the Canvas, "canvas_variation_id": (optional, string) id of the Canvas variation the user is in if from a Canvas, "canvas_variation_name": (optional, string) name of the Canvas variation the user is in if from a Canvas,